 Unfortunately, the Center workers are just middlemen; the can’t tell you when your visa will be ready.
 In my case, it took 10 business days for the application to be approved.
 I got an email saying my visa was ready and could be picked up in the same building, room #104.
 Bring your receipt when you pick up your visa.

 As you can see, though manageable, the process takes a decent amount of time.
-If you need some inspiration on what to do in Tbilisi in the meantime, check out this guide to Tbilisi on a budget.
+If you need some inspiration on what to do in Tbilisi in the meantime, check out this guide to Tbilisi on a budget, and don’t forget to check out this guide to travel in Georgia with everything you need to know, too.